Malta Capital City of Valletta:

 From early morning till about noon, local merchants ply their wares on the appropriately named Merchants street, selling everything from socks to luggage to jeans and household equipment.
 It’s always a festive atmosphere with a lot of shouting, hand gesturing and overall liveliness.
 If you can, you should definitely try going at least once.
 Careful shopping can net you great bargains among all the many thousands of objects.
 Feel free to haggle.

 Valletta became the capital city of Malta in 1571.
 This came about because the then Grand Master Pierre de Monte decided on moving his royal seat from Fort St Angelo in Birgu to the Grandmaster’s Palace in Valletta.
 The Knights of St. John had originally planned the city to be a refuge for soldiers of war.
 Grandmaster la Valette, a war hero decided to fortify the city which had been until then just been barren land.
-He never lived to see the completion and the new city was named in his honor.
+He never lived to see the completion and the new city was named in his honour.

 Valletta is also home to the St John’s Co-Cathedral, a church built for the Knights of St John, filled with wonderful baroque style architecture and home of the Caravaggio masterpiece, “The Beheading of St. John the Baptist”.
 It is one of his masterpieces.
 A dark, somber painting of a great talent who squandered his life.
 Yes, he lived in Malta for a while, after running away from Italy (murder charge).

 He was a badass here too though.
 He was taken in by the Knights of Malta, but it wasn’t long before he back to his old ways.
 Needless to say, he didn’t last too long on this island.
 Pope John Paul II has visited here at least once too.
 St. John’s is definitely worth checking out.
 The opulence is stunning and the altar one of the best ones I’ve ever seen.

 Upper Barraka Gardens: